Ayam Penyet: Indonesian Smashed Chicken in Chili Sambal

 fried chicken and a bowl of chilli sauce

-As for the chilli sambal, pound the onion, chillies, tomatoes, garlic and salt into a roughly grounded paste.
+As for the chili sambal, pound the onion, chilies, tomatoes, garlic, and salt into a roughly ground paste.
 You can use a pestle and mortar or a food processor for this.
-Make sure you donโ€™t pound the paste too smoothly.
-You want the rough cuts of chillies and onion.
+Make sure you don’t pound the paste too smoothly.
+You want the rough cuts of chilies and onions.

-Top tips to make the best Ayam Penyet from scratch
+Top Tips to Make the Best Ayam Penyet From Scratch

 • When you deep-fry the chicken, do so until it goes a little brown and crispy.